 Before sitting down to work on your brand positioning statement, it’s important to clear up any confusion that might linger within your team and any other stakeholders.
 The what and why of brand positioning statements don’t have to be so unclear.
 Let’s start by breaking down what brand positioning statements are—and what they aren’t.

-Positioning Statements Aren’t Taglines
+Positioning Statements Aren’t Taglines or Slogans

 When teams don’t have a clear understanding of brand positioning statements, they often fall into the trap of thinking they’re the same as taglines.
 While they’re related and feed into one another, they shouldn’t be merged.